Jaydee-31/moodle-vagrant/README.md

 To install and use this project:

 1. Clone this project: `git clone https://github.com/Jaydee-31/moodle-vagrant.git ~/vagrant`
-2. Install recommended versions of Vagrant and VirtualBox for the [latest box release on Vagrant Cloud](https://app.vagrantup.com/open-lms-open-source/boxes/ubuntu-18.04-moodle-dev).
+2. Install recommended versions of [Vagrant and VirtualBox](https://developer.hashicorp.com/vagrant/install#windows).
 3. Install Vagrant Host Manager Plugin: `vagrant plugin install vagrant-hostmanager`
 4. Open your terminal and from within this project, run: `vagrant up`